FleischerResearchLab/treets/README.md

-## Example for a quick data analysis on non-phased studies.
+## Quickstart guide on non-phased studies.

 take a look at the original dataset